Elijah Holyfield: College career

 Holyfield played in five games as a true freshman at Georgia in 2016, rushing six times for 29 yards.
 As a sophomore in 2017, he rushed for 293 yards on 50 carries and two touchdowns.
 Splitting time with D'Andre Swift in 2018, Holyfield rushed for 1,018 yards on 159 carries with seven touchdowns.
 After the season, Holyfield decided to forgo his senior year to pursue a career in the NFL.

-Professional career
+Professional football career

 Carolina Panthers

-Following the conclusion of the 2019 NFL Draft, Holyfield signed with the Carolina Panthers as an undrafted free agent on April 29, 2019.
-He was waived on September 1, 2019 and was re-signed to the practice squad.
+Following the conclusion of the 2019 NFL draft, Holyfield signed with the Carolina Panthers as an undrafted free agent on April 29, 2019.
+He was waived on September 1, 2019, and was re-signed to the practice squad.

 Philadelphia Eagles

 After his contract expired with the Panthers, Holyfield was signed to the Philadelphia Eagles active roster on December 31, 2019, ahead of their wild card game against the Seahawks.
 He was waived on September 3, 2020, and re-signed to the team's practice squad three days later.
 He was elevated to the active roster on November 21 for the team's week 11 game against the Cleveland Browns, and reverted to the practice squad after the game.
 He signed a reserve/future contract with the Eagles on January 4, 2021.

 On August 29, 2021, Holyfield was waived by the Eagles.